mohitjain/mohitjain/_posts/2013-04-14-how-to-find-the-location-of-the-method-where-its-defined.markdown

 {% endhighlight %}

-So source_location is the main thing here and it will work only for ruby 1.9+ .
+So source_location is the main thing here and it will work only for Ruby 1.9+.
 You can read more about it [here in ruby docs](http://www.ruby-doc.org/core-1.9.3/Method.html#method-i-source_location).